 Decreased estrogen levels have been linked with some long-term effects, including:

 When to Contact a Medical Professional

 - You are spotting blood between periods

-- You have had 12 consecutive months with no period and suddenly vaginal bleeding or spotting begins again, even if it is a very small amount
+- You have had 12 consecutive months with no period and vaginal bleeding or spotting begins again suddenly (even a small amount of bleeding)

 American College of Obstetricians and Gynecologists Committee on Gynecologic Practice.
 ACOG Committee Opinion No. 420, November 2008: hormone therapy and heart disease.
 Obstet Gynecol.
 2008;112:1189-1192.